-As warmer weather is coming a couple HVAC changes as you are turning off the furnace and start to open the windows.
-First off is the preparation for the day where you have to turn on your air conditioner.
-It is going to happen eventually, and if the summer is anywhere near as hot as previous years, that day may possibly come a lot sooner than expected.
-It is an intelligent decision to get maintenance for you air conditioner out of the way first, and to avoid terrible break downs in the hottest part of the summer heat.
-Here are a couple things to look for.
+As warmer weather is coming, a couple of HVAC changes may be, too.
+Texas homeowners are turning off the furnace and finally starting to open the windows to let that fresh spring air in.
+First off, preparation day.
+This is the day when you have to turn on your air conditioning system for the first time in a while.
+It is going to happen eventually, and if the summer is anywhere near as hot as it has been in previous years, that day may possibly come a lot sooner than expected.
+With this in mind, it’s a smart decision to get AC maintenance out of the way first to ensure you’re not met with any initial problems and to avoid potential breakdowns in the hottest part of the summer.

 Clear Surrounding Area

-Many things can change around your yard in the months you don’t use your AC unit.
-Do a quick inspection of the surrounding area of your air conditioner and clear the area of any shrubs, plants, weeds, bushes or any debris that has gathered there during the winter.
-Clearing the area around the air conditioner helps make sure that the AC unit can get enough air to cool the house and keep debris from entering the AC units and causing major problems.
+Many things can change around your yard in the months you’re not using your AC unit.
+Just as you would for your home, you should take time for a spring cleaning of your air conditioning system.
+Visually inspect the surrounding area of your outdoor unit and clear the area of any shrubs, plants, weeds, bushes, or other debris that has gathered there during the winter months.
+Clearing the area around the air conditioner helps make sure that the AC unit can get enough air to cool the house and keep debris from entering the HVAC system, potentially causing major problems.

 Test AC Early

-Sometime in between March and April, turn the AC unit on and let it run for at the minimum an hour.
-This will ensure it is working properly and if maintenance or repairs is in order.
-This way there is plenty of time to get any repairs needed before the blistering heat sets in.
-It is best to be able to get the air conditioner fixed on your own time instead of getting into an emergency situation in terribly hot heat.
+Sometime between March and April, it is good practice to turn the AC unit on and let it run for about an hour (minimum).
+This will ensure it is working properly and if Rockwall AC repair or maintenance is in order.
+This way, there is plenty of time to schedule that maintenance or repair before the blistering heat sets in.
+After all, it’s much better to be able to get the air conditioner fixed on your own time instead of getting into an emergency situation in the terribly hot heat.

 Check Air Filter